 Being the insecure child I was I looked at that and figured I was just fat and they weren't.
 I developed the same distorted perception of my body that drives so many girls to starve themselves or binge & purge.
 I was fat and that's all there was to it.
 But I've never done things the "normal" way.
 Rather than trying to get even thinner, I subconsciously set out to prove to the world just how fat I really was!

-Well, fast forward to the present and mission accomplished.
+Well, fast forward about 30 years and mission accomplished.
 By my 50th birthday I was more than 50 pounds overweight and had reached the point of "coming full circle."
 I started out fat and it looked like I was going to end up fat too.
 That skinny kid was just a phase I'd outgrown and now I just had to settle into my adult body.

 But recently I started wondering if that was really the case?
 Just because I had completed the circle, did that mean my journey was complete?
 Did I really have to stop at the point where I'd started?
 After all, a circle has no real beginning or end, so why do I have to stop at any particular point?
 Why can't I keep going until I reach the skinny part again?
-So I made some changes in my life and am about to make more because I realized that I can decide to keep going and not stop where I started.
+So I made some changes in my life and am continuing to make changes because I realized that I can decide to keep going and not stop where I started.
 I can choose my own end point and what that looks like.
-It may be hard and I may have to face many challenges, but by setting a target and keeping my eye on it, I know I can get there.